playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 > While this is not how the `ngIf` structural template works internally, this is a good introduction to the `ngTemplateOutlet` directive, which adds functionality to the `ng-template` tag.
 >
-> If you're curious to how Angular's `ngIf` works, read on dear visitor.
+> If you're curious to how Angular's `ngIf` works, read on dear reader.

 While I'd mentioned previously that `ng-template` does not render to the DOM, because we're using `ngTemplateOutlet`, it will render the template defined in the passed `ng-template`.